We are hiring!

 This policy therefore provides a procedure to enable employees to raise concerns about actual or possible serious malpractice at an early stage and to provide assurance to employees that any matters raised will be dealt with seriously, without fear of reprisal and, where possible, confidentially.

-Ipeco is committed to operating its business within current legislation and to the highest standards of professional conduct.
+Ipeco is committed to operating its business within current legislation and to the highest standards of professional conduct and product safety.
 In order to operate effectively within these values, it is essential that employees feel able to raise concerns with Ipeco.

 It is not possible to give an exhaustive list of the activities that might constitute misconduct or malpractice but, broadly speaking, employees would be expected to report any of the following: